usnistgov/OSCAL/decisions/0002-record-architecture-decisions.md

 ## Decision

 The NIST OSCAL Team will use [a public shared calendar from a service account in the Office 365 instance for NIST, as documented below](#service-account-with-published-nist-office-365-calendar).
 The team staff will add, change, and remove event invitations.
-Community members will view the web version or [iCalendar](https://en.wikipedia.org/wiki/ICalendar) files that are a standard that many calendar clients support.
+Community members will have access to the .ics calendar invitation files in the web version.
+These .ics files are [iCalendar](https://en.wikipedia.org/wiki/ICalendar) files - a standard that many calendar clients support.

 ## Consequences